 But it can’t last.
 Eventually, we’ll think, “It’s difficult to keep this up.
 But if I show you all of me, your feelings for me might change.”
-And for the first time, we feel some tension.
+And for the first time, we feel tension.

 In the beginning, we’re willing to do almost anything to hold on to a new relationship.
 But if it’s based only on “best behaviors,” we’ll be surprised when we finally meet the rest of each other.
-Then we’ll say, “What happened to the person I first knew?”
-But that perfect person was only visible through our romance filter.
+Then we’ll say, “What happened to the amazing, wonderful person I first knew?”
+But that person was only visible through our romance filter.

 Then we’re likely to blame the other person.
 But the problem is not with discovering the hidden parts of him or her.
 The problem is that we’re hiding parts of who we truly are.
 And we won’t feel better until we correct that.

-If we continue making what’s wrong with the relationship all about the other person, what used to be cute will become annoying.
+If we keep making what’s “wrong” with the relationship all about the other person, what used to be cute will become annoying.
 Small issues will turn into big problems.
 Hidden agendas will develop into power struggles.
 We’ll begin to think about splitting up.
 And if we stay together, it may be out of resignation.
 And then we’ll spend a lot of time on autopilot, out of resentment.

 No more feeling exclusive with each other.
 No more butterflies or rushes.
 No more joy.